 - 19.52% for pension insurance, paid by the employer and employee in equal parts (i.e. 9.76% each);

-- between 0.40% and 8.12% depending on headcount, for occupational accident insurance, paid by the employer; and
+- 1.67% (this percentage may vary depending on headcount and kind of performed business activity) for occupational accident insurance, paid by the employer;

-The employer must calculate and pay the contributions monthly to the social security office by the 15th day of the month following the month for which they are payable (including contributions to the Fund of Guaranteed Employee Benefits and the Labour Fund).
-In 2019, the overall cap on annual retirement and pension contributions is a salary of PLN 142,950 (EUR 33,335.40).
+The employer, as social security remitter, must calculate and pay all of the monthly contributions to the social security office by the 15th day of the month following the month for which they are payable.

 Note: All currency conversions into EUR were made on 1 February 2019, using a mid-market rate.